alemart/speedy-vision/README.md

 * `config: object, optional`.
 A configuration object that accepts the following keys (all are optional):
   * `method: string`.
 Name of the method to be used to detect the features.
   * `sensitivity: number`.
 A number between `0.0` and `1.0`.
 The higher the number, the more features you get.
   * `expected: number | object`.
 The algorithm will automatically adjust the sensitivity value to get you *approximately* the number of features you ask.
-This options requires multiple calls to work (see the note on [automatic sensitivity](#automatic-sensitivity) below).
+This options requires multiple calls to work.
+For more information, read the section on [automatic sensitivity](#automatic-sensitivity).

 The configuration object accepts more keys depending on which method is specified.
 Currently, the following methods for feature detection are available: